TsingZ0/PFLlib/README.md

 Note: All the hyper-parameters have been tuned for all the algorithms, which are recorded in `./system/auto_train.sh`

 ## Practical setting
-If you need to simulate FL in a practical setting, which include **client dropout**, **slow trainers**, **slow senders** and **network TTL**, you can set the following parameters to realize it.
+If you need to simulate FL in a practical setting, which includes **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can set the following parameters to realize it.

 - `-cdr`: The dropout rate for total clients.
 The selected clients will randomly drop at each training round.
 - `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
-Once a client was selected as "slow trainers", for example, it will always train slower than original one.
+Once a client was selected as "slow trainers", for example, it will always train slower than the original one.
 So does "slow senders".
 - `-tth`: The threshold for network TTL (ms).

 ## Easy to extend